 The CraftStar is a unique boutique in the online world: a vibrant, innovative, e-commerce platform for creative small business owners.
 Read on to see how Bethan Davies built The CraftStar as a unique community where she helps a wide range of crafty business owners grow through support, education, and passion.

 Tell us a little bit about yourself and your entrepreneurial journey.

 Soon after, I was asked to do a short consultancy at The Home Shopping Network – training their hosts and producers in this new world of “broadcasting.”
-With today’s social media, “broadcasting” is a misnomer … the messages are very narrow and broadcasters need to amend their ways of doing things.
+With today’s social media, “broadcasting” is a misnomer the messages are very narrow, and broadcasters need to amend their ways of doing things.
 My spiel is about “narrow-casting.”

 I learned a lot in my time there, and came away with the biggest question that started my entrepreneurial path: If the likes of HSN and QVC can make billions in moving pictures, why can’t creative small businesses?
 Ta-da!
 The CraftStar was taking shape in my head.

-Do you have any special training?
+Do you have any specialized training?

 Being a crafter really helps run a website like The CraftStar, and I have quite an extensive business background from previous jobs (for instance, I was Head of Business Development and Entertainment for the BBC in London for several years.)

 Give us an example of how you landed one of your first users.